 Beginning a fitness journey can feel overwhelming and intimidating.
 With an abundance of conflicting information readily accessible, it’s natural to feel uncertain about where to begin.
 This comprehensive guide aims to eliminate that uncertainty, providing clear, scientifically backed advice on three key pillars of fitness: diet, supplements, and workout tips.
 Whether you’re striving to shed some stubborn fat or eager to build lean muscle mass, your diet plays a pivotal role.
 It’s not merely about reducing calorie intake or ramping up protein consumption but understanding the intricate balance of nutrients that fuels your body and aids recovery.
 Supplements, while not a magic bullet, can provide a valuable boost to your fitness routine when used correctly.
-From pre-workouts to protein powders, and multivitamins to BCAAs, we’ll delve into the world of supplements, demystifying their benefits and uses.
+From pre-workouts and protein or SARM powders to multivitamins and BCAAs, we’ll delve into the world of supplements, demystifying their benefits and uses.
 So, if you’re ready to take the plunge and get your body into shape, read on for our top tips to help you reach your fitness goals.

 Your diet is the foundation of your fitness journey – it’s what fuels your workouts and aids in repairing and building muscle.
 When aiming for fat loss, creating a calorie deficit is crucial, but it’s not as simple as eating less.
 It’s equally important to ensure that you’re consuming a balanced mix of nutrients, including quality sources of protein, carbohydrates, and healthy fats.
 On the other hand, if muscle growth is your goal, you’ll need to consume more calories than you burn, with a particular focus on protein to support muscle repair and synthesis.
 Keep in mind, that each and every person is one-of-a-kind, and what might do wonders for one may not have the same effect on another.
 It’s about finding what works best for your body and aligning your diet with your specific fitness goals.